GLYCAM-Web/gems/tests/README_test_008.md

+!!!
+Test 017 depends on test 008.
+Please see the readme for test 017 as well !!!

 Test 008 is complicated.
 It checks serveral details of sequence builds.
 Some of these details only appear after several prior steps have been completed.